elves/elvish/website/README.md

 Some of the pages include "ttyshots" that show the content of Elvish sessions.
 They are HTML files with terminal attributes converted to CSS classes, generated from corresponding instruction files.
-By convention, the instruction files have names ending in `.elvts` (because they are syntactically Elvish transcripts), and the generated HTML files have names ending in `.ttyshot.html`.
+By convention, the instruction files have names ending in `-ttyshot.elvts` (because they are syntactically Elvish transcripts), and the generated HTML files have names ending in `-ttyshot.html`.

 The generation process depends on [`tmux`](https://github.com/tmux/tmux) and a built `elvish` in `PATH`.
 Windows is not supported.